Fox River Grove, Illinois: Gang-related activity

-During the Prohibition Era, FRG embodied the metaphorical underbelly of Northwest Chicagoland's crime syndicates.
+During the Prohibition Era, Fox River Grove hosted a number of Chicago area crime syndicates.
 From bottom-rung bootleggers to the ringleaders themselves, gangsters of all stripes staked out the Grove for both business and merry-making.
 Located on the Fox River, the Grove served as a smuggling hub, with its waterways providing a transportation route.
 At the same time, the village's small and relatively remote nature helped to shelter gang activity from the Chicago Police Department and federal authorities.
 Above all, however, this criminals' playground was only made possible by Louis Cernocky Sr., a local legend to this day.
 Cernocky's property assets throughout FRG—along with his double-life stature as both a respected citizen and Capone gang bootlegger—allowed the operation to flourish.
 Thanks to Cernocky, outlaws prowled the Fox River banks and frequented Cernocky's local establishments such as the Crystal Ballroom at Louie's Place—a multi-use establishment that served as a restaurant, big-band dance hall, speakeasy, and gangster hideout.
 Importantly, members of the Dillinger Gang and Barker-Karpis Gang were regulars.
 Notable gangster visitors to Louie's Place included Alvin "Creepy" Karpis, "Ma" Barker, Freddie Barker, "Baby Face" Nelson, John Dillinger, Homer Van Meter, and Tommy Carroll.
 The Grove was finally released from the gangsters' grasp in 1934.
 Having already neutralized Dillinger in Chicago, federal agents pursued and fatally shot Baby Face Nelson on nearby Route 14 in The Battle of Barrington.
 With most of the ringleaders dead or behind bars, the Grove's gangster era soon came to an end.